Vyral/vickie-landis/_posts/2020-08-13-q-does-your-home-need-to-be-fixed-up-before-selling.md

 ---
 layout: post
 title: 'Q: Does Your Home Need to Be Fixed Up Before Selling?'
-date: 2020-08-13 21:24:06
+date: 2020-08-13 21:24:00
 tags:
 excerpt: Here’s how to tell whether you should fix up your home before selling.
 enclosure:
 pullquote: >-
-  The good news is, all of them can be answered during an initial consultation with a knowledgeable real estate professional.
+  All of these questions can be answered during an initial consultation with a knowledgeable real estate professional.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true